Chelsea-Myers/Baby-Name-App-Project-Files/README.md

       - Run: `wsl --unregister ubuntu`
       - Run: `wsl --install`
 5. Enter a Linux username and password.
 Don’t forget what they are!
+6. If you forgot your password
+   a.
+Launch Powershell
+      - Run: ubuntu --default-user root
+   b.
+Launch Ubuntu
+      - If you know the username, Run: passwd [username]

 ## Part 2: Create an Account in GitHub
 1. Visit [GitHub.com](https://github.com/) and follow the sign-up process.